mj-xmr/SolOptXMR/README.md

 ![plots-python](docs/screenshots/various-plots-gnuplot-iostreams.png)

-Yet because it's quite cumbersome to install the gnuplot's dependencies under Windows and because these kinds of console plots take a lot of space to be printed in a readable form, the below purely ASCII representation is also being used:
+Yet because it's quite cumbersome to install the gnuplot's dependencies under Windows and because these kinds of console plots take a lot of space to be printed in a readable form, the below dependency-free ASCII representation is also being used:

 ![plots-python](docs/screenshots/various-plots-enjolib.png)